 In December 2020, 22 EU countries and Norway signed a manifesto paving the way for a clean hydrogen value chain and committing to launch ‘important projects of common European interest’ (IPCEIs) in the hydrogen sector.

-The signatories committed to jointly design, and eventually launch, IPCEIs and agreed that projects should cover the full value chain — from renewable and low-carbon hydrogen production to hydrogen storage, transmission and distribution, and hydrogen application notably in industrial sectors.
+The signatories committed to jointly design and coordinate IPCEIs.
+They also agreed that projects should cover the full clean hydrogen value chain — from renewable and low-carbon hydrogen production to hydrogen storage, transmission and distribution, and hydrogen application, notably in industrial sectors.

-Read more: Manifesto for a European 'Hydrogen Technologies and Systems' value chain (on the website of the German Federal Ministry for Economic Affairs and Energy)
+Read the Manifesto for a European 'Hydrogen Technologies and Systems' value chain (on the German Federal Ministry for Economic Affairs and Energy website).